 If we often feel rejection, it's probably not the rejection that's the problem

 When you're high in rejection sensitivity, you are much more vigilant for signs of criticism and potential rejection than the average.
 Moreover, as Sandra and her colleagues found, you're likely to be more hurt by this perceived slight for longer.
-Let's work an example.

 Rejection sensitivity leads us to feel rejected as a person

-A couple more.
-Perhaps we might say to someone that their whistling is annoying or they don't like those new jeans.
+Or, perhaps we might say to someone that their whistling is annoying or they don't like those new jeans.
 Rejection sensitive people will almost always take it further; from 'whistling is annoying' to 'I'm annoying, they probably don't like me anymore'; from 'those jeans aren't great' to 'I'm ugly, no jeans look good on me'.
 A simple rejection becomes a rejection of the whole person.
 And since they're feeling more hurt for longer, they tend to be even more vigilant for criticism than before.
 A vicious cycle.
 It might not surprise you that people are diagnosed as being very high in rejection sensitivity very commonly alongside depression.

 Sadly, those who experience higher levels of rejection sensitivity are at particular risk in their close relationships.
 When close friends, family or partners make critical remarks, regardless of their relative triviality, rejection sensitive people really feel the blow.
 Where social supports are helpful for our mental wellbeing, rejection sensitivity can make that social support a little tricky.